frostb1t/Ignite.MedicationRequest.API/README.md

 If the container is running, tests can be executed by the Visual Studio runner.

 ## About the implementation
 When creating a medication request, it must refer to a correct Medication, Patient, and Clinician.
-I have seeded the DB with an initial Clinician, Patient, and Medication.
-These each have an Id of 1.
+I have seeded the DB with two initial Clinicians, Patients, and Medications.
+These each have an Id of either 1 or 2.

 ## Notes